Hyatt Hidden Lakes Reserve

 Rules intended to protect prime wildlife habitat in the reserve are:

-Fishing, boating, swimming and wading are prohibited.
+Fishing, boating, swimming, wading, bicycles and glass beverages are prohibited.

 The rules are outlined in a management plan created in 2000 with input from hundreds of neighbors, officials and agencies.